ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19009/overview.md

 * Supports multiple types of low-power MCUs
 * Supports multiple types of sensors - a single board can support a combination of two different types of sensors
-* **Size:** A compact size of 30 x 37&nbsp;mm, which lets you create solutions that fit into smallest housings
+* **Size:** A compact size of 30 x 37 mm, which lets you create solutions that fit into smallest housings

 ## Prerequisites